-As of September 30, 2021 and 2020 2021 2020 Budgetary Activities Unobligated Balance Carried Forward \$ 164 \$ Adjustments to Budgetary Resources made during the Year Downward Adjustments of Prior Year Undelivered Orders \$ 132 \$ = Downward Adjustments of Prior Year Delivered Orders 10 - Unobligated Balance from Prior Year Budget Authority, Net \$ 306 \$ - Supplemental/Annual Appropriated Funds Received \$ 179,000 \$ 20,000 Other COVID-19 Budgetary Resources 3,148 3,871 Total Budgetary Resources 182,148 23,871 Less: Obligations Incurred 87,391 23,707 Unobligated Balance - End of Year \$ 95,063 \$ 164
+As of September 30, 2022 and 2021 2022 2021 Budgetary Activities Unobligated Balance Carried Forward \$ 95,063 \$ 164 Adjustments to Budgetary Resources made during the Year Downward Adjustments of Prior Year Undelivered Orders \$ 10,628 \$ 132 Downward Adjustments of Prior Year Delivered Orders - 10 Unobligated Balance from Prior Year Budget Authority, Net \$ 105,691 \$ 306 Supplemental/Annual Appropriated Funds Received \$ - \$ 179,000 Other COVID-19 Budgetary Resources (1,105) 3,148 Total Budgetary Resources (1,105) 182,148 Less: Obligations Incurred 104,207 87,391 Unobligated Balance - End of Year \$ 379 \$ 95,063

-In addition to the supplemental funding received, the FBI identified other budgetary resources to provide additional Personal Protective Equipment (PPE) and COVID-19 related supplies for FBI personnel, cleaning and sanitizing services for FBI facilities/workspaces, and support workspace accessibility for FBI operations.
+The FBI received \$179 million, available for two years, in the Consolidated Appropriations Act, 2021 to prevent, prepare for, and respond to the coronavirus, domestically or internationally, including the impact of coronavirus on the work of the DOJ.
+Those funds also supported necessary improvements to the FBI's National Instant Criminal Background Check System.
+In addition to the supplemental funding received, the FBI identified additional budgetary resources to provide additional Personal Protective Equipment (PPE) and COVID-19 related supplies for FBI personnel, cleaning and sanitizing services for FBI facilities/workspaces, and support workspace accessibility for FBI operations.